-Like we’ve just discussed, we know it’s important to produce high quality, valuable content.
+As we’ve just discussed, we know it’s important to produce high-quality, valuable content.
 But this doesn’t mean that you can focus on quality at the expense of quantity — both these things have to go hand in hand.

 In other words: if you don’t post regularly and consistently, it’ll be tough for you to generate a significant number of leads from your blog (and that’s even if you produce some of the most amazing content that the world has ever seen).

-As you improve upon your blogging and content marketing, you’ll have a long list of leads (and potential SEO clients!) whom you can reach out to.
-But before you reach out to them, you’ll want to take some time to research your leads and their companies.
+As you improve upon your lead generation, you’ll have a long list of SEO leads to whom you can reach out to.
+But before you reach out to them, you’ll want to take some time to research and qualify them.

-More specifically, you should conduct research on your lead’s:
+More specifically, you should conduct research on the following aspects: